Updates (25 Jan 2026):

 | ONLINE attendance | NZ$150 |

 For in-person attendance, the registration cost includes all meals during the conference.
-Conference dinner cost will be separately announced soon.
+Conference dinner information here.

 Late registration will incur a cost: $50